-Just for starters: If the statistics are right, we’re all just as likely to believe in at least one conspiracy theory as we are to be tempted to argue with someone who does.
+Just for starters: If the statistics are right, we’re all just as likely to believe in conspiracy theories, at least one anyway, as we are to be tempted to argue with someone else who does.

 Dr. Rob Brotherton, author of Suspicious Minds: Why We Believe Conspiracy Theories (2015), offers further info: